Stress can be good for the body. It increases motivation, helps us grow, and boosts our performance. It helps us survive.

 Here at Asana Lodge, we specialise in cognitive and mental health recovery.
 Through this, our approach follows brain activity and functionality, by utilising non-traditional treatment options.
 We aim to improve brain health, in turn, control the side effects of many conditions and mental health issues through these treatments, such as biofeedback stress reduction therapies.

 If you’re struggling with overactive pressure, see how biofeedback therapy can support stress management.

 What is biofeedback stress reduction?

 With this in mind, it is vital that effective steps are in place to manage stress, known as biofeedback stress reduction.
-Biofeedback stress reduction is a non-traditional yet highly effective method, used to firstly identify the stressor.
-From here, biofeedback therapy will be used to reduce stress levels, learn how to control those stressors, while promoting relaxation.
+Biofeedback stress reduction is a non-traditional yet highly effective method, used to first identify the stressor.
+From here, biofeedback therapy will be used to reduce stress levels and learn how to control those stressors, while promoting relaxation.

 How is stress measured?

 In order to understand the required degree of biofeedback stress reduction, measuring stress is a must.
 Although, on the surface, stress may not initially influence side effects, internal impacts are active and measurable.